Panasonic G9 vs Sony A7

 - Longer lasting: Can take more shots (400 versus 340) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 4 years of technical progress since the A7 launch.

-Reasons to prefer the Sony Alpha A7:
+Arguments in favor of the Sony Alpha A7:

 - More detail: Has more megapixels (24 vs 20.2MP), which boosts linear resolution by 11%.